cpp-lln-lab/bidspm/README.md

 data with one associated anatomical scan for each subject), you might be better off running [fmriprep](https://fmriprep.org/en/stable/) on your data.

-If you have more exotic data that cannot be handled well by fmriprep then CPP_SPM has some automated workflows to perform amongst other things:
+If you have more exotic data that cannot be handled well by fmriprep then bidspm has some automated workflows to perform amongst other things:

 -   remove dummies